Path integral formulation: Propagator

 For a nonrelativistic theory, the time as measured along the path of a moving particle and the time as measured by an outside observer are the same.
 In relativity, this is no longer true.
 For a relativistic theory the propagator should be defined as the sum over all paths that travel between two points in a fixed proper time, as measured along the path (these paths describe the trajectory of a particle in space and in time):

 The integral above is not trivial to interpret because of the square root.
 Fortunately, there is a heuristic trick.
 The sum is over the relativistic arc length of the path of an oscillating quantity, and like the nonrelativistic path integral should be interpreted as slightly rotated into imaginary time.
 The function K(x − y, τ) can be evaluated when the sum is over paths in Euclidean space:

 This describes a sum over all paths of length Τ of the exponential of minus the length.
 This can be given a probability interpretation.
 The sum over all paths is a probability average over a path constructed step by step.
 The total number of steps is proportional to Τ, and each step is less likely the longer it is.
 By the central limit theorem, the result of many independent steps is a Gaussian of variance proportional to Τ:

-The usual definition of the relativistic propagator only asks for the amplitude is to travel from x to y, after summing over all the possible proper times it could take:
+The usual definition of the relativistic propagator only asks for the amplitude to travel from x to y, after summing over all the possible proper times it could take:

 where W(Τ) is a weight factor, the relative importance of paths of different proper time.
 By the translation symmetry in proper time, this weight can only be an exponential factor and can be absorbed into the constant α:

 This is the Schwinger representation.
 Taking a Fourier transform over the variable (x − y) can be done for each value of Τ separately, and because each separate Τ contribution is a Gaussian, gives whose Fourier transform is another Gaussian with reciprocal width.
 So in p-space, the propagator can be reexpressed simply:

 which is the Euclidean propagator for a scalar particle.
 Rotating p_{0} to be imaginary gives the usual relativistic propagator, up to a factor of −i and an ambiguity, which will be clarified below:

 This expression can be interpreted in the nonrelativistic limit, where it is convenient to split it by partial fractions: